-Our first encounter with an overlander that used a kitchen in the back was up in the Himalayas of India.
+Our first encounter with an overlander who used their overland kitchen in the rear was in the Himalayas of India.
 We were instantly smitten by the simplicity and sturdy solution these Swiss had made on the rear door of their 6×6 Pinzgauer.

-The Coleman Stove (find it here) folds nicely inside a sleeve and stays attached to the rear door.
-However, the Pinzgauer door is a wide, one-piece door so it has plenty of space to stick a kitchen to it.
+Their Coleman Stove (find it here) folded nicely inside a sleeve and stayed attached to the rear door.
+However, the Pinzgauer door was a wide, one-piece door so it had plenty of space to stick an overland kitchen to.

 On the other hand, the ambulance doors of our Land Cruiser are narrow and have limited space behind them.

-We met Rob at the Overland Reunion and look what he built on the rear door of his 70 series.
-Still a bit too big for our narrow doors, but this is close to what we had in mind.
+We met Rob at the Overland Reunion in the Netherlands.
+Look what he built on the rear door of his 70 series!
+Still a bit too big for our narrow doors, but this was close to what we had in mind.

-It reminded me to a similar setup Luis and Lacey of Lost World Expedition used at the back of their 60 series and how convenient all that looked. [image below by Lost World Expedition]
+It reminded me of a similar setup that Luis and Lacey of Lost World Expedition used at the back of their 60 series.
+How convenient all that looked.

 Low and behold, my simple Hanging Kitchen solution was in place!